50564 Introduction to HTML5

 Lab : An HTML5 Quiz

-•In this exercise, you will create an HTML5 quiz that validates form entries and reports the percentage of both the valid (but not necessarily correct) answers and the percentage of correct answers.
+•In this exercise, you will create an HTML5 quiz that validates form entries and

 After completing this module, students will be able to: